Dynamic Local Average Treatment Effects in Time Series: Monte Carlo Simulations

 \end{flushleft}

 Moving on to the DGP specified in \eqref{Eq.
 (DGP Y sims)}-\eqref{Eq.
 (DGP D sims)}, Table \ref{Table: Size Power F tests} presents the size and size-adjusted power of the $F$ tests for the case $\theta_{2}=-0.5$ under the alternative.
-The $F_{T}^{*}$ statistic is more oversized than $F_{T}$ for $\rho=0.25$ and its size improves for $\rho=0.75$, possibly due to small-sample bias in the long-run variance estimator.
-However, the over-sizing is relatively modest.
-The size-adjusted power of $F_{T}^{*}$ is much higher than that of the the full sample $F_{T}$ for all values of $d$.
+Both statistics show accurate null rejection rates.
+The size-adjusted power of $F_{T}^{*}$ is much higher than that of the full sample $F_{T}$ for all values of $d$.
 Power gains are larger when $\pi_{0}=0.6$ than when 0.8 since in the former case the strongly-identified subsample is smaller, making the full sample $F_{T}$ rely more heavily on subsamples that suffer from identification failure.

 Figure \ref{Figure_2_Sect_4} plots the size-adjusted power of the $F$ tests for the specification $\theta_{2}=-0.5dT^{-1/2}$.\footnote{Note that the size of the tests is that reported in Table \ref{Table: Size Power F tests} since the DGPs for the two specifications are the same under the null.} In this specification, under the alternative the instrument is relevant throughout the sample.
 However, because $\theta_{2}$ has opposite sign to $\theta_{1}$ and $\theta_{3}$ the contribution of the second regime tends to offset those of the first and third.
 Consistent with this, the plots show that $F_{T}^{*}$ is substantially more powerful than the full sample $F_{T}$.
 The resulting power gains exceed those obtained when $\theta_{2}$ shares the same sign as $\theta_{1}$ and $\theta_{3}$. \begin{flushleft}